lukso-network/lsp-smart-contracts/docs/UniversalProfileInit.md

 function initialize(address _newOwner) external nonpayable
 ```

-Sets the owner of the contract
+Sets the owner of the contract and sets the SupportedStandards:LSP3UniversalProfile key